Current Affairs-Topics

 This is a massive step forward for air quality improvement in Delhi, significantly reducing vehicular emissions.

-2. Dust Suppression Measures Delhi
+2. Dust Suppression Measures in Delhi

 The Delhi Air Pollution Plan 2025 includes the following to fight dust, which is the city's worst air pollutant: